gocd/docs.go.cd/installation/performance_tuning.md

 In case of windows, delete the file ```C:\yjpagent.dll```.
 If you were using the variable ```YOURKIT_PATH```, then remove the environment variable.

 These snapshots will be saved in the yourkit configured snapshots folder.
-They can be sent to the Go Support so that they can be examined to help find the root cause of the performance.
+They can be sent to the GoCD Support so that they can be examined to help find the root cause of the performance.

-### Contact Go Support
+### Contact GoCD Support

-If the Go server continues to behave poorly, send us the following data.
+If the GoCD server continues to behave poorly, send us the following data.

 1. Database file ```cruise.h2.db```.
 Stop the server and take a backup of the database.
 Location: